 Brechfa Bunkhouse - Brechfa, has been converted to provide competitively priced self-catering holiday accommodation for individuals, extended families or groups on a working farm adjacent to Brechfa Forest in Carmarthenshire, South West Wales.

 The converted barn sleeps up to 32 people between 7 bedrooms plus a large kitchen/dining room, lounge and drying room.
 There is a downstairs bedroom and shower for disabled visitors.
-The facilities are purpose designed to be walker, cyclist and equestrian friendly as well as proving a flexible space for those who just want to relax or party with family and friends.
+Undercover BBQ area and a fire pit in the garden.
+The facilities are purpose designed to be walker, cyclist and equestrian and dog friendly as well as proving a flexible space for those who just want to relax or party with family and friends.

 Brechfa Bunkhouse is a perfect venue for a holiday or weekend away – if you do not want to drive you need never leave the valley.
 The barn is fully equipped.
-I have put together suggestions on low cost activities suitable for each type of group visiting Brechfa Forest and Llanllwni Mountain and Brechfa village shop is within walking distance.
+I have put together suggestions on low cost activities suitable for each type of group visiting Brechfa Forest and Llanllwni Mountain and Brechfa village with its shop and pub is within walking distance.

 Brechfa Forest is on the western edge of the Brecon Beacons national park and is within the foothills of the Cambrian Mountains.
 We are just 25 mins drive from the M4 and are only 40 minutes from Swansea, 1 hour 15 minutes from Cardiff or just over 2 hours from Bristol.
 The area makes a convenient base for exploring all of South West Wales including Pembrokeshire.